Robdeseg/HTML-CSS-Portfolio-Project/README.md

    2. From there, click on the green *Code* button, and then, *Open with GitHub Desktop*.
    ![Open with Github Desktop](assets/images/git-clone-1.png)
    3. Click *Choose* and then, on your browser of choice, navigate to a local path where you would like to clone the repository.
-   4. Checking that the correct URL has successfully registered in the URL window, finally, select *Clone*.
+   4. Checking that the correct URL has successfully registered in the URL window, finally select *Clone*.

 [Back to top](<#contents>)